emma-hiilani/climatecrisispsychology.github.io/book/chapters/psychology-climate-change.md

 > "It is now incontrovertible that human behavior has led to significant changes in the Earth’s climate, and that these changes will inflict an increasingly significant toll on human wellbeing if they are not reversed.
 It is also clear that both the opportunities and obstacles to the needed changes are largely psychological and behavioral."

 So began the syllabus for a course that we taught together in the Spring Quarter of 2023 at Stanford, titled "Psychology of the Climate Crisis".
 We had discussed teaching such a class for several years, and finally had the chance to do it this year.
-The group of students in the class ended up being quite small, with four undergradates, two Master's students, and two PhD students, hailing from six different departments across the university.
+The group of students in the class ended up being quite small, with four undergraduates, two Master's students, and two PhD students, hailing from six different departments across the university.
 Fortunately, these were amongst the most engaged and dedicated students that we have ever taught in our entire careers.
 The small size of the class also allowed us to get to know the students very well and give them more agency in designing the class.

-The goal of this introduction is to catalog our experiences in teaching this class, in hopes that they might inspire others to teach similar courses.
+The goal of this introduction is to catalog our experiences teaching this class, in hopes that we might inspire others to teach similar courses.

 ## Syllabus